Alpine District

 District-Level NCES Analysis

-Academic infrastructure includes 16 of 90 schools offering Advanced Placement (362 AP courses district-wide), a 1094.4:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 32.1% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 16 of 90 schools offering Advanced Placement (362 AP courses district-wide), a 1001.7:1 student-counselor ratio, above both the ASCA benchmark and the roughly 408:1 national average, and 31.2% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 73.9% White, 18.1% Hispanic or Latino, 1.0% Asian across the district's schools.
+Its most demographically mixed campus is Westmore School, with a diversity index of 59.3/100.

 Alpine District school enrollment varies 32× across entities

 Alpine District school enrollment ranges from 104 students (lowest) to 3,300 students (highest), a spread of 3,196 students.
-That ratio is among the widest observed and reflects extreme enrollment heterogeneity — the district operates both small specialty programs and large comprehensive campuses inside a single budgeting unit.
+That ratio is among the widest observed and reflects extreme enrollment heterogeneity, the district operates both small specialty programs and large comprehensive campuses inside a single budgeting unit.
 Per-school staffing ratios, programme availability, and capital-renovation cycles often diverge inside the same district based on enrollment shape.

 Source: NCES Common Core of Data NCES Common Core of Data

-student-counselor ratio is the simplest comparative metric but it does not capture the full picture: the ratio counts FTE counselors against total enrollment — districts that contract intervention or social-emotional staff outside the counselor classification may be under-counted Higher values may reflect larger urban scale or recent resource constraints that have widened the gap.
+student-counselor ratio is the simplest comparative metric but it does not capture the full picture: the ratio counts FTE counselors against total enrollment, districts that contract intervention or social-emotional staff outside the counselor classification may be under-counted Values this far above typical often signal acute resource constraints or a structurally different scale than most peers — worth reading alongside the underlying counts, not the ratio alone.

 Source: NCES Civil Rights Data Collection NCES Civil Rights Data Collection

-Alpine District chronic absenteeism rate is 32.1% — high (typically associated with higher-than-average disruption; recent CRDC data showed elevated rates persisting after pandemic-era schooling changes)
+Alpine District chronic absenteeism rate is 31.2% — high (typically associated with higher-than-average disruption; recent CRDC data showed elevated rates persisting after pandemic-era schooling changes)

-chronic absenteeism rate is the simplest comparative metric but it does not capture the full picture: a student is chronically absent if they miss ≥10% of enrolled days for any reason — illness, family obligations, or disengagement Higher values may reflect larger urban scale or recent resource constraints that have widened the gap.
+chronic absenteeism rate is the simplest comparative metric but it does not capture the full picture: a student is chronically absent if they miss ≥10% of enrolled days for any reason, illness, family obligations, or disengagement Higher values may reflect larger urban scale or recent resource constraints that have widened the gap.

 Source: NCES Civil Rights Data Collection 2021-22 NCES Civil Rights Data Collection 2021-22